Giancarlo Guerrero

-Giancarlo Guerrero (born March 14, 1969) is a Costa Rican orchestra conductor, born in Nicaragua.
-He was music director of the Nashville Symphony from 2009-2025 and is currently music director-designate of the Sarasota Orchestra, and artistic director and principal conductor of the Grant Park Music Festival.
-Guerrero was formerly music director of the Wrocław Philharmonic at the National Forum of Music in Wrocław, Poland and principal guest conductor of the Gulbenkian Orchestra.
+Giancarlo Guerrero (born March 14, 1969) is a Nicaraguan orchestra conductor, raised in Costa Rica.
+He is currently music director of the Sarasota Orchestra, and artistic director and principal conductor of the Grant Park Music Festival.
+Guerrero was formerly music director of the Wrocław Philharmonic at the National Forum of Music, principal guest conductor of the Gulbenkian Orchestra, and music director of the Nashville Symphony.